-- The student's advisor and committee will evaluate the written report and the oral presentation. - Grading of the entire research project (written report and oral presentation) will occur at the oral presentation and will be as High Pass, Pass, or Retake.
-The student's advisor and committee will complete a Report of First Year Research Project form at the oral presentation and submit the form to the NACS office.
+• The student's advisor and committee will evaluate the written report and the oral presentation.

-- Students who receive a Retake will have 6 weeks to complete any required work on the written report and give the oral presentation a second time.
-Grading of the retake will take place at the second oral presentation and will be as High Pass, Pass, or Fail. - A grade of Fail will initiate a discussion between the program's director, the graduate director, and the student's committee as to whether the student should continue in the Program.
-The student can appeal the outcome of a grade of Fail to the Graduate Director.
+- Grading of the entire research project (written report and oral presentation) will occur at the oral presentation and will be as High Pass, Pass, or Retake.
+The student's advisor and committee will complete a Report of First Year Research Project form at the oral presentation and submit the form to the NACS office. - Students who receive a Retake will have 6 weeks to complete any required work on the written report and give the oral presentation a second time.
+Grading of the retake will take place at the second oral presentation and will be as High Pass, Pass, or Fail. - If the student fails the retake, the student will not be permitted to continue in the Ph.D. program.
+The program's director, the graduate director, and the student's advisor will discuss the possibility of the student completing a terminal master's degree.
+The student can appeal the outcome of a grade of Fail of the retake to the Graduate Director.